Last Updated: August 10, 2026

 "We have looked closely at that.
 We have planned, and we are prepared.
 Even though it may not appear that we will be ready, we will finish on time."

 That’s exactly what you’re learning to do in this activity.
-By examining resource workloads, swapping or reassigning resources, adjusting how tasks connect, and seeing how those choices play out in Microsoft Project, you’ll be ready to respond confidently when things change.
+By examining resource workloads, swapping or reassigning resources, adjusting how activities connect, and seeing how those choices play out in the software, you’ll be ready to respond confidently when things change.
 The goal of resource planning isn’t just to make a schedule.
 It’s about understanding it well enough that, when problems come up, you already know your best options.

 To address scheduling problems, the best view to apply is the Gantt Chart.
-In the project file, we are using, tasks #6 and #7 are no longer overlapped in the Gantt Chart view, but what was the scheduling message trying to tell us?
-Look at the last task and remember the constraint on that task.
-Then insert the Total Slack field, and the problem is more apparent; there are 4.45 working days of negative slack on the last task created by the slip in the schedule.
+In the project file, we are using, activities #6 and #7 are no longer overlapped in the Gantt Chart view, but what was the scheduling message trying to tell us?
+Look at the last WBS element and remember the constraint on that milestone.
+Then insert the Total Slack field, and the problem is more apparent; there are 4.45 working days of negative slack on the last WBS element created by the slip in the schedule.
 The project needs to be brought in to resolve this scheduling problem.

-Typically, when you adjust one project constraint, such as getting your budget trimmed or losing a valuable resource, you have to compensate somewhere else.
+Typically, when you adjust one project constraint, such as having your budget trimmed or losing a valuable resource, you have to compensate elsewhere.

 In this case, look at the lag between Establish performance metrics and Obtain feedback.
-Perhaps the initial thinking was to put that much lag there to increase the quality of input obtained.
+Perhaps the initial thinking was to introduce that much lag to improve the quality of the input obtained.
 Reducing that lag would reduce the scope or quality of the project if it hinges on the quality of the feedback, but it seems to be the best way to address this scheduling problem.
 But how much do you reduce this lag?
 Well, the Total Slack field tells you 4.5 days.

 Change the lag from 30 days to 25.5 days.